Create an Environment

 Getting the variable into your builds is one thing, but using them to customize the way your build is configured is just as important.

-Here are examples of how you might customize your app using the BUILD_ENV
+Here is an example of how to customize an Angular app using the BUILD_ENV

 environment.